BlockSecCA/Private-Ethereum/README.md

 * Execute transfers and watch them go

-## Starting Point: Generic Node configuration (index.html file)
+## Starting Point: Generic Node configuration (index.html)

 ### Ubuntu Notes

-* If you have a windows/mac box laying around, VMWare workstation is free and does the job: https://my.vmware.com/web/vmware/info?slug=desktop_end_user_computing/vmware_workstation/10_0
+* If you have a windows/mac box laying around, VMWare workstation is free and does the job: [https://my.vmware.com/web/vmware/info?slug=desktop_end_user_computing/vmware_workstation/10_0]

 * If using Ubuntu (recommended) ubuntu-17.04-server-amd64 is a good choice for PCs with VMWare .Is quite small and wont take much on a VM.